12 keys Ritalin addiction treatment center

 The Drug Enforcement Administration has classified Ritalin as a Schedule II drug, meaning the potential for abuse is high.
 Although it is legally prescribed in full and extended-release tablets or capsules, people who abuse Ritalin often do so by snorting or injecting it, which increases the drug’s potential for addiction.
 When crushed and snorted, Ritalin can produce similar effects to the stimulant drug cocaine.
 Street names for Ritalin include kiddie coke, Vitamin R., Skittles, Smarties, and Diet Coke.

-If you think you or a loved one is abusing Ritalin, call the professionals at our Ritalin addiction treatment center today for a free consultation.
+If you think you or a loved one is abusing Ritalin, call the professionals at our Ritalin addiction rehab center in FL today for a free consultation.

 Call to get help now